-Han Yi Law Offices is based in Shanghai and is one of the most active and knowledgeable resources in the PRC private equity investment community.
-It is a leading Chinese boutique law firm specialising in the formation and deployment of private equity and venture capital funds, M&A, securities, banking and finance, and foreign-related dispute resolution.
-With some 20 lawyers, Han Yi Law regularly represents world-class private equity investors, venture capitalists, active industrial investors, hedge funds and PRC state-owned investment institutions targeting essentially all major industry areas in a wide variety of private equity transactions, including buyouts (leveraged and non-leveraged), early and late-stage venture investments, restructurings, going private and recapitalisations, and exit transactions.
-The firm has a proven track record of structuring and executing innovative and complex cross-border private equity and venture capital investment deals and M&A transactions involving buyouts, follow-on acquisitions, IPOs and trade sales, among others.
+Han Yi Law Offices is a leading boutique law firm in the private equity investment community in the People's Republic of China (PRC).
+The firm specialises in the formation and deployment of private equity and venture capital funds, M&A, securities, banking and finance, and foreign-related dispute resolution.
+With a team of 20 lawyers at its Shanghai and Beijing offices, the firm regularly represents world-class private equity investors, venture capitalists, active industrial investors, hedge funds and PRC state-owned investment arms.
+Han Yi Law advises on a wide variety of private equity transactions, including buyouts (leveraged and non-leveraged), early and late-stage venture investments, restructurings, privatisation and recapitalisations, and exit transactions.
+The firm has a proven track record in structuring and executing innovative and complex cross-border private equity and venture capital investment deals and M&A transactions involving buyouts, follow-on acquisitions, IPOs and trade sales, among others.